hmcts/design-system/app/views/patterns/information-from-document/README.md

 - Ensure that values in the example are realistic but not valid data.

-- Error messaging should help direct users self correct if they enter the example data.
+- Error messaging should help users self correct if they enter the example data.

 ## Research on this pattern
 ### Key insights
-- Users need explicit instructions to help locate the required information as well as the graphic.
+- Users may need explicit instructions to help locate the required information as well as the graphic.
 - Some users will try to enter data from the example graphic rather than from their document.
 This could be by mistake or because they don't have their document to hand.